Chandra-MARX/marxs/docs/source.rst

 - Spectrum of photon energies
 - Polarization

 Marxs offers many options to specify the flux, spectrum and polarization that are designed to make common use cases very easy, while allowing for arbitrarily complex models if needed, e.g. a spectrum and polarization that changes continuously over time due to a flare in the lightcurve.
-Examples and details are given in :ref:`sect-source-fluxenpol`.
+Examples are given in :ref:`sect-source-fluxenpol`, the formal specification is written in `Source`.

 In addition, we need to give the location of the source and its size and shape (most of the currently implemented sources are point sources, but additional shapes will be added in the future):